What is washi tape and how can you use it?

 What is washi tape?

 Washi tape is decorative masking tape which is used throughout craft to add extra cuteness and sparkle to projects.
 Originating from Japan, washi tape often comes in small reels which is low tack and perfect for papercrafts and bullet journaling.
-Fun fact, the ‘wa’ in washi means ‘Japanese’ and shi means ‘paper’!
+Fun fact, the 'wa' in washi means 'Japanese' and shi means 'paper'!
 Traditionally, washi tape is quite thin in width but you can buy wide washi tape which is bigger and can feature more detailed scenes.
+Washi tape is super popular in bullet journaling.
+If you'd like to learn more about bullet journalling check out our how to bullet journal tutorial.

 Is washi tape recyclable?